kiran-ganeshan/reading-group/RL/Online RL/Value Iteration Methods/TQL.md

 Otherwise, update $Q(s, a)$ and $n(s, a)$ as
 $$\hat{Q}(s, a) \leftarrow \frac{1}{n(s, a)}\left((n(s, a) - 1)\hat{Q}(s, a) + \max_{a'\in A(s')}\hat{Q}(s', a')\right)$$
 $$n(s, a) \leftarrow n(s, a) + 1$$
-Notice that our updates are designed to average over the second term in the [[Bellman Recurrence]], so the more we take an action $a$ in a state $s$, the more samples $s'$ we are averaging over, and the lower the variance of our estimate of $Q(s, a)$.
+Notice that our updates are designed to average over the second term in the [[Value Functions#Bellman Recurrence | Bellman Recurrence]], so the more we take an action $a$ in a state $s$, the more samples $s'$ we are averaging over, and the lower the variance of our estimate of $Q(s, a)$.

 ## Analysis